 Our Tommie Copper Review

 This review is based on a purchase in early 2013.
-We felt our tester was a good fit because of chronic knee problems.
-We ordered the knee sleeve directly from the website for a cost of 24.50 plus shipping, for a total of $32.
+Our tester felt he was a good fit to try the product because of chronic knee problems.
+We ordered the knee sleeve directly from the website for a cost of $24.50 plus shipping, for a total of $32.
 The item arrived about 10 days after we placed the order.
-Having worn traditional compression wear and braces in the past, our tester had a good idea of where this product fit among the alternatives.
+Having worn traditional compression wear and braces in the past, our tester had a good idea of how this product compared to the alternatives.
 He reported that those traditional compression garments and bracers were heavier and bulkier than Tommie Copper.
-He reported the Tommie Copper sleeve to be light weight and comfortable, and did not feel as though his knee was being squeezed while wearing it.
+He also noted that the Tommie Copper sleeve was lighter in weight and more comfortable, and did not feel as though his knee was being squeezed while wearing it.
 The amount of actual pain relief was comparable to a $15 knee braces found at any drug store.
 Considering the lighter, more comfortable fabric, you may find Tommie Copper to be a better solution than less expensive products.

 Although our tester wouldn’t swear by the Tommie Copper brand alone, he did feel that compression wear in general helps alleviate pain, and that Tommie Copper offers a product of value in this category.
 Nearly a year after this article was first written, our tester still wears the Tommie Copper knee sleeve.
 (Read more here.)